DakaraProject/dakara-server/README.md

 ### Web client, Feeder and player

 Now setup the [web client](https://github.com/DakaraProject/dakara-client-web), [feeder](https://github.com/DakaraProject/dakara-feeder) and [player](https://github.com/DakaraProject/dakara-player-vlc) according to their respective documentations.
+The feeder can authenticate to the server using a token, or a couple login/password, of a playlist manager account.
+The player can authenticate using a special token that only a playlist manager can generate.
+Both token can be obtained from the web interface.

 After all of this is setup, just grab some friends and have fun!